ragnariock/waldo/README.md

 ## Classes

 The model was trained on two classes, gun and knife.
 Due to poor performance on the knife class, it has been disabled from detection  until a better dataset can be found.
-However, this can be enabled by making a small change to the detector file.
+However, this can be enabled by updating the detector file.

 Perfomance (AP):
 * Gun: 0.85